abcdmnb/Linux-Commands/Network fundamentals.md

 **Types** -> Ethernet (WIred) / Wifi (wireless)       ## some devices may have more Network interfaces

+**Network Manager** -> software utility used for to configure and manage network interfaces.
+It will be available both in GUI and CMI.

 ### Commands
 IP Address -> **ip a | ip addr | ip addr show | ifconfig | hostname -I**